Online Sports Certification Procedures

 - NOTE: IF THE SCHOOL NURSE NEEDS TO CONTACT YOU, IT WILL BE DONE BY EMAIL.

 - NOTE: IF THE SCHOOL NURSE SENDS THE FORM BACK TO YOU VIA EMAIL, WHEN YOU SEND THE FORM BACK TO THE SCHOOL NURSE YOU MUST RESIGN AND RESUBMIT.

-REQUIREMENTS - Interested student athletes should see their School Nurse as soon as possible, to determine if they have the required health and medical information on file for Spring 2018 sports participation.
+REQUIREMENTS - Interested student athletes should see their School Nurse as soon as possible, to determine if they have the required health and medical information on file for Fall 2018 sports participation.

 - A PHYSICAL on file.
 All athletes must have a current physical on file in the health office in order to play a sport and the online sports certification form must be signed and submitted.
-(A physical dated after March 1, 2017, for high school and middle school students.
+(A physical dated after August 1, 2017 for high school and September 1, 2017 for middle school students.)

 - MEDICAL CLEARANCE will be necessary if there was a Physical Education/Sports excuse in place or the student has an injury/illness before or during the sports season (see Athletic Handbook.)

 - MEDICATIONS – if medication orders are not on file in the School Health Office already, they must be received by the School Health Office before the registration deadline for the online sports certification.

 - Note – according to NYS law, new orders must be written EACH school year by the physician and permission given by the parent.
 This must be received and on file before the sports certification can be completed.
 INDEPENDENT USE AND CARRY PERMISSION orders must be on file in the School Health Office.